 - 5.30 The design features of new homes can have a significant impact on the character of an area.
 The Local Plan already contains detailed policies for the consideration of the potential impact on the character of an area and the amenity of existing residents.
 In addition, in December 2017, the local planning authority issued a "technical advice note" to achieve minimum internal floorspace standards.
 The advice note states that "the Government's national space standards [March 2015] are the minimum acceptable space standards that should be applied to build both open market and affordable housing within West Suffolk.
-It is the intention of West Suffolk Council to include a policy requirement for all new homes to be built to the national space standards in the next version of their Local Plan.
-This Technical Advice Note is therefore an interim measure until such time as the new combined West Suffolk Local Plan is published." - 5.31 The September 2023 NPPF states that "Planning policies for housing should make use of the Government's optional technical standards for accessible and adaptable housing, where this would address an identified need for such properties."
+The Draft Local Plan contains Policy LP21 Housing type and tenure which includes a requirement for all new homes to "meet or exceed the nationally described space standard or policy." - 5.31 The NPPF states that "Planning policies for housing should make use of the Government's optional technical standards for accessible and adaptable housing, where this would address an identified need for such properties."
 The March 2015 standards encourage provision of enough space in homes to ensure that they can be used flexibly by a range of residents.
 The standards also aim to ensure that sufficient storage can be integrated into dwelling units.
 It is emphasised that these standards, which are set out in Appendix 2, are expressed as minimum space standards. - 5.32 Externally, it is also important that homes meet modern day requirements for the storage of wheelie bins and cycles.
 Without sufficient and appropriate space reserved for these uses, the consequence can be added clutter and a deterrent in the use of cycles as a mode of travel.

 - 5.33 Planning policies cannot influence the internal layout of dwellings but given the generally ageing population, new homes will be particularly welcomed where they meet the accessible homes standards currently set out in Part M of the Building Regulations.
 Part M defines three levels of housing accessibility: - Category 1: Visitable dwellings Part M4(1); - Category 2: Accessible and adaptable dwellings Part M4(2) and - Category 3: Wheelchair user dwellings Part M4(3). - 5.34 The current Building Regulations require that all new dwellings to which the Regulations apply should be designed to a minimum of Part M4(1) 'visitable dwellings' standard.
 Local authorities can opt into the requirements for Part M4(2) and Part M4(3) via Local Plan policy.
-However, a 2015 Written Ministerial Statement (WMS) specifies that neighbourhood plans cannot set this standard. - 5.35 Given the restrictions set out in the Written Ministerial Statement, otherwise acceptable proposals for dwellings in the Neighbourhood Plan Area are particularly encouraged to meet Part M4(2) and M4(3) of the Building Regulations. - 5.36 The development of adaptable and accessible homes for all users helps to ensure that dwellings are appropriate for older persons' needs whilst still meaning that they are suitable for other types of occupiers such as first-time buyers.
+However, a 2015 Written Ministerial Statement (WMS) specifies that neighbourhood plans cannot set this standard. - 5.35 Policy LP21 of the Draft Local Plan requires all new homes to be built to Part M4(2) standard with 13 percent of affordable homes to built to Part M4(3) standard, while encouraging market housing to be built to Part M4(3) standard. - 5.36 The development of adaptable and accessible homes for all users helps to ensure that dwellings are appropriate for older persons' needs whilst still meaning that they are suitable for other types of occupiers such as first-time buyers.
 The Lifetime Homes standard "seeks to enable 'general needs' housing to provide, either from the outset or through simple and cost-effective adaptation, design solutions that meet the existing and changing needs of diverse households".
 Proposals for new housing in Wickhambrook will be especially encouraged to meet the Lifetime Homes standard.